 George Wright signs a contract with the Boston Red Caps, which he states allows him not to travel with the team on western road trips, but just participate in games played in New England and Troy.
 The arrangement will allow the shortstop to devote more time to his sporting goods business.

 Italy's King Humbert is among the fans who witness the Chicagos beat the All-Americans, 3-2, outside of Rome at the Villia Borghesi.
-Originally billed as the Spalding’s Australian Baseball Tour is expanded to include contests in Europe, much to the surprise of the captive players aboard ship en route to the Land Down Under.
+Originally billed as the Spalding’s Australian Baseball Tour, it is expanded to include contests in Europe, much to the surprise of the captive players aboard ship en route to the Land Down Under.

 After college, Texas Christian football All-American Sammy Baugh signs a contract with the Cardinals.
 'Slingin' Sammy', who will experience little playing time as a backup to starting shortstop Marty Marion, will leave the minor leagues to play for in the National Football League, where he will become a Hall of Fame quarterback with the Redskins.